 You can literally lay out junk mail or old newspapers on your garden as a mulch.
 This makes an excellent weed barrier and will have all the benefits of traditional mulch.
 But since this is a little aesthetically displeasing, you might also want to cover with a layer of leaves or other traditional mulch.

 Alternatively, you could also shred junk mail or old newspapers first and then lay them as mulch.
 This will break down easier.

 Instructions for how to make your own recycled paper from junk mail or old newspapers abound on the internet.
 It is a fun art project and a relatively easy way to make some really pretty paper.

 7. Make Mosaic Portraits

 Artist Sandhi Schimmel Gold is another individual who has found a way to make money from her junk mail.
-She creates colorful portraits in a sort of mosaic style from bits she cuts from junk mail and other paper waste.
-It's easy to do this yourself.
+She creates colorful portraits in a sort of mosaic style from bits cut from junk mail and other paper waste.
+It's possible to DIY.
 Just take a picture you'd like to use, cut out colored bits from your junk mail and magazines, and paste them onto the picture.
 Then either hang on the refrigerator or sell for $2,000.